Esri/joint-military-symbology-xml/README.md

 # joint-military-symbology-xml
 Joint Military Symbology XML (JointMilSyML or JMSML) is an XML schema, and associated instance data, designed to definitively document the contents of MIL-STD 2525D and NATO STANAG APP-6(C).

+___Check out this [Symbology Explorer](http://kjellmf.github.io/military-symbology-explorer/#/home) written by @kjellmf .
+It's a perfect example of how open source development of the JMSML benefits everyone!___

 The purpose of defining this schema and populating its associated instance data is four-fold:
   * To aid in the configuration management (CM) of these standards.